 Toxoplasma gondii is the only valid species in the genus Toxoplasma.
-It infects only cats and a few other felids as definitive hosts, while probably all mammals (including humans, cats and dogs) as well as birds can act as intermediate hosts.
-T. gondii is globally present in at least three genotypes and multiple mixed forms thereof.
-T. gondii is a major cause of abortion in sheep.
+It infects only cats and a few other felids as definitive hosts, while probably all mammals (including humans, cats and dogs) as well as birds, can act as intermediate hosts.
+T. gondii is globally present in at least three clonal genotypes and multiple mixed forms thereof.
+T. gondii is a major cause of abortion in small ruminants.

-Cats usually acquire the infection by ingestion of tissue cysts, most commonly by predation on rodents and birds, by feeding on raw or undercooked meat from infected livestock or, less commonly, on aborted material (Figure 1).
-Although felids can become infected with oocysts via the faeco-oral route, this appears to be a less common route of infection for the definitive host.
+Cats usually acquire the infection by ingestion of tissue cysts, most commonly by predation on rodents and birds, by feeding on raw or undercooked meat from infected livestock or, less commonly, on aborted material or by ingestion of sporulated oocysts (Figure 2).
 The prepatent period is 3-10 days after ingestion of tissue cysts and 18-36 days after uptake of oocysts.
-Excretion of oocysts can last up to 20 days, but is most intensive 2-5 days after the onset of shedding.
-Oocysts are not infective immediately after excretion, but require at least 24 hours and usually 2-5 days for sporulation in the environment.
+Excretion of oocysts can last up to 20 days and is most intensive 2-5 days after the onset of shedding.
+Oocysts are not infective immediately after excretion, but require at least 24 hours and usually 2-5 days for sporulation in the environment, depending on temperature.
+Therefore, thorough daily cleaning of the litter box (see 2.5.4 Control) minimises the development of sporulated (infectious) oocysts.